NAFTA watch: Countries meet in possible final push for deal in 2018 - Red Deer Advocate

-WASHINGTON — The NAFTA countries are making what could be one final push for an agreement this spring, before political deadlines punt the process into 2019.
+WASHINGTON — The NAFTA countries began a days-long negotiating round Monday in what could be their final chance for an agreement this year, before the talks enter electoral hibernation.

-The lead political ministers for Canada, the U.S. and Mexico began meeting Monday for what could be a multi-day round aimed at securing an agreement.

-”We’ll be here for as long as is necessary,” Mexico’s Ildefonso Guajardo said as he left the office of the U.S. trade representative by the White House, where the talks are being held.
+Any possibility of a deal hinges on the ability of Mexico and the United States to resolve a central issue of these negotiations, one that has significantly divided those two countries: auto parts.

+Mexico delivered a counter-proposal on autos Monday in its first meeting of the round with the U.S., which ran slightly overtime and delayed the first Canada-U.S. session until Tuesday morning.

-If an agreement doesn’t happen soon, some feel it won’t happen this year at all: Mexico and the U.S. will both be immersed in national election campaigns through most of 2018.
+If an agreement doesn’t happen soon, some feel it won’t happen this year at all Mexico and the U.S. will soon both be immersed in national election campaigns through most of 2018.

+“We’ll be here for as long as is necessary,” Mexico’s Ildefonso Guajardo said as he left the office of the U.S. trade representative, where the talks are being held.

 U.S. trade czar Robert Lighthizer has said the window for a deal may only be open for the next one or two weeks.

-Mexico made what it described as a broad counter-offer Monday; it has rejected the U.S. plan as damaging to its own industry.
+Mexico has rejected the U.S. plan as damaging to its own industry.

-Some analysts say the latest U.S. plan wouldn’t be good for any country, or its workers or consumers.
-Their argument is that because few companies are likely to redesign their production patterns, most will simply pay the tariff of 2.5 per cent on small vehicles and pass the cost onto customers.
+But some analysts say the latest U.S. plan wouldn’t be good for any country, let alone their workers or consumers.
+Few companies would be likely to redesign their production patterns to comply with the new NAFTA, preferring to pay the 2.5 per cent tariff on small vehicles and pass the cost onto customers, they argue.

-Canada’s foreign minister, Chrystia Freeland, was scheduled to meet her U.S. counterpart later in the day.
+Guajardo said he shared with Lighthizer a so-called “conceptual” suggestion for a different way to calculate the auto rules, indicating that they discussed broad ideas more than specific percentages.

 A big unknown question looming over the talks is what the U.S. would do after it gets a deal on autos — and whether it would opt for a quick agreement, or keep negotiating hard.